rt64/re-spirv/README.md

 # re-spirv
 re-spirv is a SPIR-V optimizer designed to be as lightweight and fast as possible.
 It's primarily designed for eliminating dead code after patching spec constants into actual constants, which is also functionality that re-spirv provides.
+It was originally built for use in [RT64](https://github.com/rt64/rt64), with our intention being that it can become more general-purpose over time.

 The primary use case for re-spirv is ubershaders.
 Applications that use ubershaders need to quickly generate specialized shaders for each combination of spec constants to improve performance.
 While GPU drivers are also able to perform these optimizations when using shaders with spec constants, re-spirv operates much more quickly (over 100x in some cases) which drastically speeds up pipeline creation.